Bertrand31/Data-Structures-Scala/src/main/scala/data_structures/Aurkitu/README.md

 We have described this process with a two-letters pattern, but as you can imagine it can be performed with as many letters as needed, we just keep computing intersections until we reach the end of the pattern.

+## A word on space complexity

+We can easily see that `words` is `Θ(n)`, but what about `characterPositions` and `index`?
+Since there's only a limited number of letters and of positions they can take in a word, the number of keys in both those maps in going to be `Θ(log n)`.
+However, each value in front of those key is a set which size will grow linearly as more words are added.

+So, both structures are actually `Θ(n log n)` in size complexity, which gives us an overall `Θ(n log n)` space complexity for the Aurkitu.